paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-108-department-of-defense-schools.md

 (3) The Joint Forces Staff College.

-(4) The Institute for National Strategic Studies.
+(4) The Institute for National Strategic Studies (including a Center for Strategic Deterrence and Weapons of Mass Destruction Studies).

 (5) The College of Information and Cyberspace.